sap-tutorials/Tutorials/tutorials/hxe-app-deploy-aws/hxe-app-deploy-aws.md

    % eb open
    ```
    This opens the URL to where the application is deployed.
-   You can also login to the AWS console Elastic BeanStock service
+   You can also login to the AWS console Elastic Beanstalk service

    Navigate to the default region (e.g. "us-west-2") where you have initialized your application.
 Notice <Your Environment> already exists in the location.
 If it does not exist, you are at a wrong region.
 Click on the URL for the app (something like the following):
    ```